Consensys/security-workshop-for-devs/README.md

 $ myth -x exercise2/contracts/Tokensale.sol
 ```

 Looks like another integer-related bug!
-Let's now think about [exploiting this issue[(CaptureTheEther](https://capturetheether.com/challenges/math/token-whale/).
-Assuming we want to get unmeasurable riches without paying a single ETH, what value should the multiplication yield?
+Let's now think about [exploiting this issue on CaptureTheEther](https://capturetheether.com/challenges/math/token-whale/).
+What we want is to get a lot of tokens without paying a single ETH.
+A nice trick is to express this as an *invariant* using an `assert()` statement and letting Mythril do the work of computing the solution (if it exists).

-By adding an assert statemtent to the code, we can use Mythril classic to compute the exact transaction we need to send to exploit the issue.
-Create a copy of `Tokensale.sol` called `Tokensale-cheat.sol` and add an assert statement to the function `buy` as follows:
+Create a copy of `Tokensale.sol` called `Tokensale-cheat.sol` and add an assertion to the function `buy` as follows:

 ```
     function buy(uint256 numTokens) public payable {